Historic Boat Tours

 - Succeeding tours depart at varying times, depending on visitor demand.
 Greater visitation results in more frequent tours.

-- The last tour of the day during Standard Time departs at 4:30 p.m.
-EST. The last tour of the day during Daylight Saving Time is 5 p.m.
-EDT.
+- The last tour of the day during Eastern Standard Time departs at 4:30 p.m.
+The last tour of the day during Daylight Saving Time is 5 p.m.

-- under the age of three there is no charge
+- Free for under children under the age of 3.

-Occasionally, Specialty Boat Tours are available.
+Specialty boat tours are occasionally available.
 Please see the park’s special event section for dates, times and associated fees.